 It's actually really simple - all you have to do is replace a stitch (or two) with a chain and you'll have a hole in the fabric you can later push the safety eye through.

 First, you need to decide where your eyes, nose and joints will go.
-It's easier if you are using a pattern that gives the placement for them, but if you are not using one (or it's not specified in the pattern), you will have to plan ahead a little and decide the placement as you go.
+It's easier if you are using a pattern that gives the placement for them, but if you are not using one (or it's not specified in the pattern), you will have to plan ahead a little or decide the placement as you go.

 Here I am making a little bunny and the pattern says to attach the eyes between rounds 12 and 13, leaving 10 stitches between them.
 So, I will be replacing two sc-s with ch-s on round 12, leaving 10 sc-s between the two (it's usually better to attach the eyes slightly higher and joints slightly lower than the other way round).